Cheung Kong Center

 Cheung Kong Center is a skyscraper in Central, Hong Kong designed by Cesar Pelli.
 The 70-storey structure is 283 m tall with a gross floor area of 1260000 sqft.
 When completed in 1999, it was the fourth-tallest building in the city after the Central Plaza, Bank of China Tower and The Center.
-The Cheung Kong Center sits on the combined sites of the former Hong Kong Hilton, which was demolished in 1995/6, and Beaconsfield House, sold by the Government in 1996.
+The Cheung Kong Center sits on the combined sites of the former Hong Kong Hilton, which was demolished in 1995/6, Beaconsfield House, sold by the Government in 1996, and Garden Road Multi-storey Car Park Building, which was demolished in 1998/10.
 It stands between the HSBC Hong Kong headquarters building and the Bank of China Tower.

 The building is the headquarters of Cheung Kong Holdings (CHL), and is owned and managed by its 49%-owned associated company Hutchison Whampoa (HW), which later merged in June 2015 as CK Hutchison Holdings; while other tenants include several multinational banking firms.
 As is common in Hong Kong, coloured lights on the sides of the building illuminate at night in intricate light shows.